 caught in the webs of karma: getting rejected because you reject

-As my eyes adjusted, I saw it was
+As my eyes adjusted, I saw

 young man I'd noticed earlier.
 I moved closer.
 We started in on the